 - Similarly, in The Simpsons Movie, as Grandpa starts speaking-in-tongues in church:

 Homer: (reading a Bible) I'm trying, but this book doesn't have any answers!

-MAD magazine seems to come under fire a little as well, with most of the "hilarious" satire being weak and simplistic.
+- MAD magazine seems to come under fire a little as well, with most of the "hilarious" satire being weak and simplistic.

-"Treehouse of Horror XV" has Ned, after getting The Dead Zone-esque powers of predicting people's death by touch, commenting upon seeing that Rosie O'Donnell's musical being closed down that he "didn't need special powers to know that was coming!" an obvious take that on the quality of the musical.
-Also falls into Hilarious in Hindsight (or "Funny Aneurysm" Moment) when Rosie O'Donnel's revived talk show ends up being cancelled without even a series finale.
+- "Treehouse of Horror XV" has Ned, after getting The Dead Zone-esque powers of predicting people's death by touch, commenting upon seeing that Rosie O'Donnell's musical being closed down that he "didn't need special powers to know that was coming!" an obvious take that on the quality of the musical.
+Also falls into Hilarious in Hindsight (or "Funny Aneurysm" Moment) when Rosie O'Donnell's revived talk show ends up being cancelled without even a series finale.

-Similarly to it's cousin Futurama below, the show takes a jab at Brown University, the Dean of Harvard snorting with derision when reassuring Lisa she still get into Brown.
+- Similarly to it's cousin Futurama below, the show takes a jab at Brown University, the Dean of Harvard snorting with derision when reassuring Lisa she still get into Brown.